-Doppler Labs' Here One 'buds are part hearing aid, part mixing board, all wireless
+Doppler Labs' Here One buds are part hearing aid, part mixing board, all wireless

 Doppler Labs came out of nowhere at CES 2016 with its smart earplugs, the Here Active Listening System.
 Leveraging Bluetooth and an impressively packed app of goodies, the “hearables” stood out from other wireless earbud outfits by letting you control what and how you hear with noise cancellation, hearing enhancement, and even studio-style noise filters and equalization.

-We just had one real problem with the Here Active: They didn’t didn’t play music.
+We just had one real problem with the Here Active: They didn’t play music.

 Now Doppler is back with the new Here One, the company’s next step for smart wireless earbuds, with a more intuitive app and, of course, music playback.
 Packed with cutting-edge technology, the Here One aren’t without their quibbles — and for average listeners they probably aren’t the best fit — but they do offer solid music playback along with a funhouse of features that allow you to thoroughly explore and control the sonic world around you.

-Note: Update: On November 1, 2017 Doppler Labs CEO Noah Kraft announced the company will be going out of business.
-The company has released one final update to the Here One app aimed at the hearing impaired, but its doors will be shuttered as of November 10, with minimal support continuing through the end of the month.